Alistair401/AssimpViewer/README.md

 ## Starting the project - 6th December 2017

 I have 2 main goals to achieve with this project:
-1) show that I understand and can program physics in a 3D game engine
+1) show that I understand a 3D game engine
 2) show that I have a good enough understanding of C++ and rendering methods to use OpenGL without a higher-level wrapper library

 Rather than coming up with the idea for a game, and then programming the engine for it, I will program the engine, and then come up with a simple game to wrap it all together.